By John Gruber

 Ken Segall, in a preface to a post headlined “Has Apple Lost Its Simplicity?”:

-The Guardian’s headline: “How Apple Lost Its Way: Steve Jobs’ Love of Simplicity Is Gone”.
+The Guardian’s headline on Segall’s piece: “How Apple Lost Its Way: Steve Jobs’ Love of Simplicity Is Gone”.
 If you read Segall’s article, you can see that it isn’t apt at all.
 Everyone knows what clickbait is, but even though we, collectively, are aware of it and presumably attempt to defend against it by not taking headlines at face value, it’s really amazing how much a provocative headline can affect the interpretation of a non-provocative article.
+Back in the print era, we knew the difference between serious publications and tabloids, and adjusted our trust accordingly.
+But today almost every publication, even good ones, use tabloid-style sensational headlines.
+It’s a scourge.
 I don’t do much writing for other publications these days, but at this point I would insist on approval over the headline.